SessionCommander/supportpal-frontend-template/README.md

      - Example: Get it with `cat ~/.ssh/github_deploy_key`

      **DEPLOY_PATH** (required)
-     - The directory on your server where template files should be deployed
+     - The SupportPal installation root directory on your server
-     - This should be the full path to your custom template directory
+     - This should be the full path to your SupportPal installation root
-     - **Must be:** `/path/to/supportpal/resources/templates/frontend/sessioncommander`
+     - The template will be deployed to: `$DEPLOY_PATH/resources/templates/frontend/sessioncommander`
      - Note: The path uses `templates` (plural) not `template`
-     - The directory name must not contain periods
-     - Example: `/var/www/supportpal/resources/templates/frontend/sessioncommander`
-     - The directory will be created if it doesn't exist
+     - The template directory will be created automatically if it doesn't exist
+     - Example: `/var/www/supportpal` or `/opt/supportpal`

      **DEPLOY_PORT** (optional)
      - SSH port (defaults to 22 if not set)